xianyubb/LLSE-FakePlayer/README.md

 # LLSE-FakePlayer

-> A strong fake-player plugin for LiteLoaderBDS
+> A strong fake-player mod for LeviLamina

 ## 安装